nwoeanhinnogaehr/ScPy/README.md

 For all the details, read [the paper](doc/paper.pdf).

 ## build
+You need Python 3, make, and g++ or clang++.

-If your SuperCollider extensions dir is not `~/.local/share/SuperCollider/Extensions`, you will have to set `SC_EXT_DIR` before building.
+If your SuperCollider extensions dir is not `~/.local/share/SuperCollider/Extensions`, you will have to set `SC_EXT_DIR` appropriately before building.
 ```
 $ cd ugen
 $ make install